jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   below).

   By default, the command will resolve conflicting imports by checking other imports in the same file and other open buffers.
-This has a minor performance impact, but you can disable the feature entirely by setting `import_all_disable_priority` to `true` (see below).
+In Git repositories, it will check project files to improve accuracy.
+This feature has a small performance impact, but you can disable it entirely by setting `import_all_disable_priority` to `true` (see below).

-  `:TSLspImportAll` can also scan the content of other open buffers to resolve import priority, limited by `import_all_scan_buffers` (set to `0` by default).
-  This has a positive impact on import accuracy but a larger performance impact.
+  `:TSLspImportAll` will also scan the content of other open buffers to resolve import priority, limited by `import_all_scan_buffers`.
+This has a positive impact on import accuracy but may hurt performance when run with a large number (100+) of loaded buffers.

 - Import on completion